Saiyan (film)

-Saiyan is a 1951 Bollywood film-Hindi romantic drama directed by M. Sadiq for his Sadiq Productions Ltd.

-The story and screenplay were written by Azmi Bazidpuri.
+Saiyan is a 1951 Bollywood film-Hindi romantic drama directed by M. Sadiq for his Sadiq Productions Ltd. The story and screenplay were written by Azmi Bazidpuri.
 The music was composed by Sajjad Hussain, with lyrics written by D. N. Madhok, Rajendra Krishan and Hasrat Jaipuri.
 The film stars Madhubala, Ajit, Sajjan, and Jayant.

-It was both a critical and commercial success.
+The film was a critical and commercial success.

 Plot

 A period film depicting feudal India, the plot is remade from the American Western Duel In the Sun (1946).
 A love triangle, the story revolves around two brothers (Ajit and Sajjan), both in love with an orphan girl (Madhubala), who is given shelter by their family.